 Once a year kids are matched up with older youth or adults and exchange pen pal style letters for several weeks.
 Over time they might begin to guess each other’s identity but they use a code name of a famous Unitarian or Unitarian Universalist.
 At the reveal party they meet up in person (or via zoom).

 Some connections are the beginning of a longer term connection; other times, it’s a fun month of connecting and it stays like that.

 Coming of Age

 Now and again we coordinate a program for “tweens” to partner with a mentor.
 They meet as a pair once a month and as part of the larger group over a year period.
 Some suggestions for exploring religious, ethical and spiritual themes are offered.
 As well, they usually learn from each other and have some fun together.
 Both age groups are asked in advance what they are looking for in a partner, and then they’re matched up according to interests and goals.

 In the before times, we hosted a monthly potluck dinner with everyone welcome.
 When we are able to use the hall, kids would kind of take it over and we like that.
 It’s their opportunity to claim the space as theirs.
 It’s a rather noisy, bustling place and that’s the way we feel it should be.
-We may plan zoom dinners in the fall if that looks like the safest approach.
+We may plan zoom dinners if that looks like the safest approach.

 Zoom Coffee Hour All Ages/Family Chat

 Kid-centred conversations are part of coffee hour on Sundays occasionally.

 We often do a show-and-tell of what we’ve been up to that week.